References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-Organisations must have OJT privilege within their approved exposition, Section 3.15 (145.A.70a).
+Organisations must have On the Job Training (OJT) privilege within their approved exposition, Section 3.15 (145.A.70a).
 If not, the organisation should apply for the OJT privilege by submitting an application form, SRG1013B to their allocated surveyor, their exposition detailing their control procedure for such privilege.

 Organisations with their principal place of business located outside the UK, including those based in the Channel Islands, are eligible to apply to the UK CAA directly for approval of their OJT procedures.